gitlabhq/omnibus-gitlab/README.md

 sudo gitlab-ctl reconfigure
 ```

-To start/stop a component of GitLab, run e.g.
+To start/stop a component of GitLab run e.g.
 `sudo gitlab-ctl stop sidekiq`.
 To permanently disable e.g. Sidekiq, add
 `sidekiq['enable'] = false` to `/etc/gitlab/gitlab.rb`, and run
 `sudo gitlab-ctl reconfigure` for the change to take effect.